-You could even make a video yourself and add it to our KIS (keep it Simple) Cookery video section to be in a prize draw as well as possibly be discovered as the next famous chef!
+You could even make a video yourself and add it to our KIS (keep it Simple) Cookery video section to share your recipe with thousands.

 Or to find the best bread or bakery visit www.bigbarn.co.uk and type in your post code.